|· Forum Posting Rules · Portal||Help Search Members Calendar|

 They don't "confirm" anything, they simply suggest how an increased solar forcing could affect the climate while noting,

 "Most of the sun-climate coupling mechanisms are probably still unknown."

 Again, the list has nothing to do with the IPCC report or any one theory.
 While a few of the papers are mutually exclusive that has nothing to do with any disagreeing with each other as they do not refer to each other in this manner.
 Skeptics accept that there exists independent, mutually exclusive theories on certain aspects of climate change.
 Collectivists have a hard time grasping the existence of independent thought and debate existing on climate change.
-Again, a paper that supports a skeptic argument against AGW Alarm will likely acknowledge AGW (in some form).
+Again, a paper that supports a skeptic argument against Alarmism will likely acknowledge AGW (in some form).

 His "point" is a strawman argument.

 Lie 4.
 The papers on the list can hold completely opposing views with each other.